jeorgen/chromanode-regtest-backend/README.md

 WHAT IT DOES

 This buildout is for testing use with chromanode, specifically to run it in regtest mode with bitcoind and in doing so having unlimited access to (regtest) bitcoins.
 The purpose is to facilitate testing bitcoin dependent services, including transactions and confirmations, without having to rely on bitcoin or testnet faucets.
+The buildout contains a json-rpc server through which you can tell bitcoind to add confirmations on top of submitted transactions.

 This buildout builds from source and installs everything in its own local directory:

 * postgresql
 * bitcoind in regtest mode
 * node.js and npm
-* A small extra json-rpc server for mining new blocks
+* A small json-rpc server for mining new blocks
 * supervisord to run the above and to run chromanode

-The small extra json-rpc server has a method for adding blocks.
-This is so you can add confirmations on top of transactions that you submit to chromanode.

 DEPENDENCIES